-Rex Tillerson Reportedly Called Trump A 'Moron'
+Rex Tillerson Says Trump Is 'Smart' But Doesn't Deny Calling Him A 'Moron'

 The State Department disputed reports of discord.

 “The president’s policy is his policy,” spokesman R.C.
-Hammond told NBC.
-State didn’t immediately respond to a HuffPost request for comment.
+Hammond told NBC. comment.